 Based around the Collection, touring and Upstairs Gallery exhibitions, there are a variety of resources to assist students and teachers in further study and research.

-This education guide is designed to support a Case Study of Arthur Boyd
+This education guide is designed to support a Case Study of Arthur Boyd.
+The key dates and events of Arthur's life and arts practice are shown.

 On an old rustic cane chair hangs Arthur’s painting shirt and jumper, above his hat and his much-fingered book ...- Ursula Hoff